 Curious why cottage cheese before bed might be a good option for runners, triathletes, and other active folks?
-Read on!
+The protein content (specifically casein) in cottage cheese may be particularly beneficial for athletes before snuggling into a good night’s sleep.
+Learn more below!

-Disclosure: This post is sponsored by DairyPure Mix-ins.
+Disclosure: This post was sponsored by DairyPure Mix-ins.
 As always, all opinions are my own.

 I think the problem about eating at night is less related to timing, and far more related to the quality of food choices.
 Most night time snacks tend to be nutritionally poor – things like cookies, ice cream, chips, or other snacks without much value.